Welcome to the Master of Science in Finance administrative information page!

 Paying for Courses

 If paying out of pocket, you will make your payment directly with CEGE.
 You cannot use the automatic payment system within your myCoyote Student Center.
 A couple weeks before payment due dates, the Program Specialist will send you a link to a form you can use to make your payment online.
-Alternatively, you may pay with a credit card by phone.
+Alternatively, you may pay with a credit card by phone or in person at the CEGE Student Services desk, CGI Third Floor.
 Contact us for the phone payment schedule.
 A fee may apply to late payments, so watch deadlines carefully.
+Financial aid disburses directly to the school; any remainder after being applied to your fee balance is refunded to you.

 We can also issue payment plans.
 Terms include: